Katie McCabe

-Katie Alison McCabe (born 21 September 1995) is an Irish footballer who plays for FA WSL club Arsenal and serves as captain of the Republic of Ireland national team.
+Katie Alison McCabe (born 21 September 1995) is an Irish professional footballer who plays for English Women's Super League club Arsenal and captains the Republic of Ireland women's national team.
+Mainly a left back, she can also operate as a left winger and a left midfielder.
+McCabe is the fourth Irish woman to win a UEFA Champions League trophy.

-As a teenager, she won the Irish Women's National League title twice and the FAI Women's Cup three times with Raheny United before signing with Arsenal in 2015.
-With Arsenal, she has since won the Women's FA Cup in 2016, the 2018–19 FA WSL league title, and was named to the PFA Team of the Year for 2021.
-After earning her first Ireland cap in 2015, she was named the country's captain in 2017, the youngest captain in the history of the team.
+As a teenager, McCabe won the Irish Women's National League title twice and the FAI Women's Cup three times with Raheny United before signing with Arsenal in 2015.
+With Arsenal, she has won the FA Cup in 2016, the 2018–19 WSL, three League Cups, and the Champions League.
+She was also named in the PFA Team of the Year for 2021.
+During her short loan to Glasgow City in 2017 she also won the SWPL.